End-to-End Dense Video Grounding via Parallel Regression

 \subsection{Feature Encoding}

-For fair comparison with previous methods~\cite{zhang2020learning, bao2021dense}, we use the same video and language feature encoding.
-Specifically, for each word $s_{ki}$ in the input sentence $S_k$, we first generate its word embedding vector $w_{ki} \in R^d$ by the Glove word2vec \cite{pennington2014glove}, then feed the word embedding sequence into a three-layer LSTM network \cite{hochreiter1997long}, and use the last hidden state $f^{S_k} \in R^{d_v}$ as the feature representation of the input sentence $S_k$, and get the sentence features $F^S \in R^{K \times D}$.
+For fair comparisons with previous methods~\citep{zhang2020learning,bao2021dense}, we use the same video and sentence feature encoding.
+Specifically, for each word $s_{ki}$ in the input sentence $S_k$, we first generate its word embedding vector $w_{ki} \in R^d$ by the Glove word2vec ~\citep{pennington2014glove}, then feed the word embedding sequence into a three-layer LSTM network~\citep{hochreiter1997long}.
+We use the last hidden state $f^{S_k} \in R^{D}$ as the feature representation of the input sentence $S_k$, and get the sentence features $F^S \in R^{K \times D}$.
 For an input sequence of video frames, we divide them into $N_v$ small clips without overlap, where each clip contains $L$ frames.
-For each clip $v_i$, we use a pre-trained C3D Network \cite{tran2015learning} to extract its feature.
+For each clip $v_i$, we use a pre-trained C3D Network~\citep{tran2015learning} to extract its feature.
 Then we feed them into a feed-forward neural network to obtain projected features $f_{v_i} \in R^{D}$, which has the same dimension as sentence feature.
 For fast processing, we uniformly sample $N$ clips~\citep{wang2016temporal} from each video and get video features $F^V \in R^{N \times D}$.